Apr 04, 2026

 Assessment

 The Master of Science in Criminal Justice (MSCJ) is designed primarily for practitioners in the field of criminal justice interested in developing and/or enhancing administrative and leadership skills.
 The program is also capable of accommodating the analytical and theoretical needs of students who will continue with doctoral or law studies.
-The program’s curriculum was designed with feedback provided by a nine member curricular advisory board.

 The degree emphasizes four foundational areas: trends in criminal justice, research design, ethics and legal considerations in criminal justice management.
 Understanding derived from these courses provides graduate students a solid foundation for dealing with the many critical issues confronting the contemporary criminal justice administrator.
 Courses are structured in a hands-on format, encouraging maximum student interaction while at the same time encouraging the development of useful action skills.
 During each course, students are requested to evaluate the quality of instruction received in each class.
 Data from student evaluations is used to improve curriculum and pedagogy.